#2 – How to make a good text field

 This state is used to prevent our element from being interactive.
 Although it can be useful, users often have more questions than answers.

 Why is it deactivated?
 How do I activate it again?
 Will it last long?
 Have I missed something?
-Did I make a mistake?
+Did I made a mistake?

 Here’s a gif from our turn-based game’s buttons, showing the 4 states mentioned above.